-The Association will, where appropriate, provide its material in suitable formats (for example USB stick, tape, Braille, community languages).
+The Association will, where appropriate, provide its material in suitable formats (for example USB stick, CD/data-to-voicetape,, Braille, community languages).
 Any forms and materials published will be in simple jargon free language and, where appropriate, help will be given to fill out the relevant forms.
 The Association will be sensitive to people with difficulties in communicating.
 The Association will accommodate, as far as possible, tenant's preferences (for example, interviews with male or female staff).